oguh1-61803/biomeld-locomotion/README.md

 This software was written in Python 3.11 on the client side and Python 3.10 on the server side.

+**`Note`**: The client-server architecture previously described has not been implemented for the code related to the mathematical functions.

-> **Repository structure**
+> **Repository Structure**

 The source code of this repository is split into two:

-* Client-side
-* Server-side
+* _Test functions_: Code related to replicate the behaviour of five mathematical functions.
+* _Locomotion_: Code related to find optimal morphologies for BHMs.

-Each piece of code is in a folder called "client" and "server," respectively, and contains its specific package requirements.
+Each piece of code is in a folder called "test_functions" and "locomotion," respectively, and contains its specific package requirements.

 > **Important Notice**